 "I swear when it's appropriate."Meaningful Echo, the Gag Echo is a pretty common trope in fiction and while it's found in works outside the comedy genre, it's always Played for Laughs.
 The line of dialogue will often appear in the form of a Brick Joke though it can pop up pretty soon after the first line.
 Usually the line will be repeated by another character and part of the fun comes from them not knowing someone else has already said the same thing.
 It can overlap with the Ironic Echo but differs from that since the Ironic Echo isn't usually played for comedy and the Gag Echo doesn't need the irony.
+May also overlap with Strange Minds Think Alike.
 Compare Ironic Echo Cut when something like this happens straight away as a cut to another scene.

 (two scenes later)

 - In Visitor Harry is exploring the HQ of a non-hostile Voldemort when he runs into Bellatrix Lestrange, who starts crowing about delivering him to Voldemort.
 In a bid to confuse her he asks "Do you think your Lord...incompetent?"
 When fast talking fails and he runs into Voldemort while trying to escape the latter asks "Bella, do you think me incompetent?"